Simple Living Room Christmas Decor, Cozy Ideas That Are Warm And Inviting

 Of course, there had to be a bit of lantern decorating too.
 I changed up one of my fall lanterns and added some bottle brush trees and tiny fairy lights.
 The paper star on top was part of a whole pack I made for a wreath (how to fold a paper star).
 To hide the battery pack for the lights I placed the lantern on a tray and added lots of painted pinecones.
 Looks good and the battery pack is nicely hidden.

 As I said before.
 This living room is kind of small and I don’t want to stumble over my decor.
-So when there is no floor space to use for decorating, go up and use your walls.
+So when there is no floor space to use for decorating, go vertical!
+I hung a collection of wreaths on the wall to create a festive backdrop for our living room Christmas decor.
+The different textures make the room feel warm, layered, and cozy.

 I gathered up all my old faux green Christmas wreaths and even whipped up an extra one with some leftover bits from my stash.